Adam London had a challenge.

 A successful event

 London heard similar reactions from attendees, too, many of whom said they were planning trips back to Grand Rapids with their families.

 Many also asked if the conference could return to Grand Rapids in a few years.

 “That was part of our measure of success,” he said.
 “We didn't want this to be a one-off.
 We want it to be so successful that people wanted to come back again.”

 London credited the team at Experience Grand Rapids, the city’s excellent service industry, and the community commitment to sustainability for helping to bring his event to Grand Rapids and making it successful.

 “This ongoing commitment from our community and from our business owners is an important part of it,” he said, “especially for the organizations that have sustainability or environmental concern as part of their core values.”

-To begin planning your meeting in Grand Rapids, contact the Convention Services team.
+To begin planning your meeting in Grand Rapids, contact a member of the sales team.

 Sustainability in the event industry is more than a trend.
 It is becoming an industry standard.
 In 2021, the global Event Industry Council released four Guiding Principles for Sustainable Events with…